Samplergithub769/mtu-xsens-imu-Sensor/README.md

 - Increasing sampling rate (25 → 50 → 100 Hz) does not fundamentally change the noise type, but makes the slope estimation more stable.

-**1. Allan Variance**

-Allan variance measures how the average of a time series changes with different averaging times tau τ.
-It reveals stability and dominant noise types (white noise, flicker/bias instabil-ity, random walk) as a function of time scale.